mishelashala/intro-to-ddd/002-supple-design.md

 Many domains -like math- already have a rich set of rules and laws already stablished.
 We don't need to re-invent the wheel, but instead we can draw our supple design on top of this prior-art.

 This not only would save us a lot of time, but it would also provide us with all the richness and rigor that these field already have in place.

+## Conceptual Contours

+During the process of domain distillation avoid too much granularity.
+Avoid breaking down pieces more than it is needed.
+Too much granularity can dilute and fragment our domain.

+When our model gets fragmented or diluted meaning and context are lost.
+Designing elements should be decomposed into smaller pieces only when these pieces preserve cohesion and meaning.

+In order to do soe try to find and follow the ntarual divisions of the the domain to help you identify where the conceptual contours lay.

+Constant refactoring will naturally lead you to find and refine the conceptual countours of your domain.